ibm-cloud-architecture/terraform-openshift4-vcd/README.md

 # OpenShift UPI Deployment with Static IPs on VMWare Cloud Director

 **Change History:**
-- 2/14/2021 - Move explaination for our choice to use DHCP for static IP provisioning.
+- 2/14/2021 - Move explanation for our choice to use DHCP for static IP provisioning.
 See https://github.com/ibm-cloud-architecture/terraform-openshift4-vcd/issues/3

 - 2/01/2021 - Added "Experimental Flag" "create_vms_only".
 If you set this flag to true, OCP won't be installed, the vm's will be created and the OCP installer will be loaded to the installer/cluster_id directory.
 There is currently a bug so when you run `terraform apply` the first time, it fails with some error messages after creation of a few VM's but just run `terraform apply` again and it should complete successfully

 - 1/25/2021 - The Loadbalancer VM will be automatically started at install time to ensure that DHCP and DNS are ready when the other machines are started.

 - 1/25/2021 - Create project.
 This project is a combination of the terraform scripting from [ibm-cloud-architecture/terraform-openshift4-vmware](https://github.com/ibm-cloud-architecture/terraform-openshift4-vmware) and the setup instructions from [VCD Toolkit](https://github.com/vmware-ibm-jil/vcd_toolkit_for_openshift).
 The benefits of this code vs. the VCD Toolkit are:
   - Supports OCP 4.6
   - Supports variable number of workers.
 VCD toolkit hardcoded the worker count and  related LoadBalancer configuration.